How To Make Sushi At Home

 There are only two other bit of equipment you might want to consider investing in if you make sushi regularly.
 One is a rice cooker – most of my disasters have been in the rice department and eventually I got online and bought a cheap one.

 Now perfect rice every time without me touching it again, I can concentrate on preparing sushi fillings while the rice cooks.
 The second is for rolling sushi – I don’t use a mat anymore, not since buying myself a Sushezi Sushi Made Easy which is basically a cool little sushi rolling machine – superb neat sushi every time – no contest!

 If you aren’t a regular reader you may not know that I hate raw fish, so I use egg and vegetables for fillings – cucumber, mushrooms, pickled ginger, cooked fish too, there are plenty of alternatives – but not raw fish!
-Also tofu is commonly used as a filling and topping and absorbs other flavors well.
+Also, tofu is commonly used as a filling and topping and absorbs other flavors well.

 Making sushi has three main components, each with their own complexity, though none beyond anyone reasonably competent in the kitchen and with enthusiasm to learn new skills.
 This is not difficult at all and as with any new skill, a little practice makes perfect.
-The rice is far and away the most time consuming part, with the fillings being easy – just slice the ingredients or chop depending on the filling recipe.
+The rice is far and away from the most time-consuming part, with the fillings being easy – just slice the ingredients or chop depending on the filling recipe.

 The sauces I recommend you buy, I haven’t even begun to work my way through the possibilities with them, but can say you will need at least three to vary the flavors.
 You can also find many other ingredients such as sesame seeds, all of which add variety and subtle flavor to the sushi.

 Preparing Sushi Rice – Proper Name Shari Rice